 - Provide and/or facilitate and/or promote executive learning opportunities for clinical leaders.

 Leadership and oversight

 The work of ECLiHP is overseen by an executive committee consisting of leads from each region together with representation from children's hospices.
-Its administration is provided by Hospice UK with internal leadership by Marie Cooper, Senior Nurse Advisor and Practice Development Lead on the Care Strategy and Support Team.
+Its administration is provided by Hospice UK with internal leadership by our Clinical Team.
 We now have regional groups in 12 of the 14 regions; a list of the regional leads is available to download.
-If you are interested in setting up a group in the East Midlands or South Central regions please contact Marie Cooper.
+If you are interested in setting up a group in the East Midlands or South Central regions please get in touch.

-The Executive meet four times a year to feedback information from their regions.
+The executives meet four times a year to feedback information from their regions.

 Membership of ECLiHP

 ECLiHP is a forum for all executive and aspiring executive clinical leaders engaged in the strategic planning and operational delivery of hospice and palliative care across the UK – regardless of discipline.

 - Having an executive committee to represent regional groups on regional issues and work with Hospice UK on national issues.